Hospital Value-Based Purchasing Program

 Hospital performance on quality and cost measures is linked to the IPPS.
 The IPPS makes up the largest share of Medicare spending, affecting payment for inpatient stays in approximately 3,000 hospitals across the country.

-Hospital VBP rewards acute care hospitals with incentive payments based on the quality of care they provide, rather than just the quantity of services they provide.
-Congress authorized the Inpatient Hospital VBP in Section 3001(a) of the Affordable Care Act.
-The program uses selected measures that were first specified under the Hospital Inpatient Quality Reporting (IQR) Program, which was originally authorized by Section 501(b) of the Medicare Prescription Drug, Improvement, and Modernization Act of 2003.
+The hospital VBP Program rewards acute care hospitals with incentive payments based on the quality of care they provide, rather than just the quantity of services they provide.
+The statutory requirements of the Hospital VBP Program are set forth in Section 1886(o) of the Social Security Act.
+The program uses selected measures that were first specified under the Hospital Inpatient Quality Reporting (IQR) Program.

-We presented Percentage Payment Summary Reports for the Fiscal Year (FY) 2020 Hospital VBP Program to each participating hospital, followed by a 30 day review and corrections period.
-The FY 2020 Hospital VBP Percentage Payment Summary Report gives hospitals their Total Performance Score and value-based incentive payment percentage that will be applied to each Medicare fee-for-service patient discharge in FY 2020.
+We presented Percentage Payment Summary Reports for the Fiscal Year (FY) 2021 Hospital VBP Program to each participating hospital, followed by a 30 day review and corrections period.
+The FY 2021 Hospital VBP Program Percentage Payment Summary Report gives hospitals their Total Performance Score and value-based incentive payment percentage that will be applied to each Medicare fee-for-service patient discharge in FY 2021.

 - Clinical Outcomes (25 percent)